nasa/pvslib/README.md

 constitute software.
 Contributions made by others may have particular licenses, which are listed in the file `top.pvs` in each respective directory.
-In case of doubt, please contact the developers of each contribution, which are also listed in this file.
+In case of doubt, please contact the developers of each contribution, which are also listed in that file.

 PVS patches, which are included in the directory `pvs-patches`, are part of the PVS source and they are covered by the PVS open source license.